lutraconsulting/input-docs/www/pages/exif_metadata.md

 `read_exif(@project_home + '/' + "photo", 'GPSImgDirection')`

-You can use both `Take a photo` or `From gallery` actions of attachment widget.
-While capturing an photo with camera, GPS EXIF data are added to the photo metadata.
-Make sure that location permission are allowed.
+You can use both `Take a photo` or `From gallery` actions of the attachment widget.
+While capturing a photo with a camera, GPS EXIF data are added to the photo metadata.
+Make sure that location permissions are allowed in Input and also for your camera app.

-For further examples you can check field definitions of project **_lutraconsulting/test_exif_** accessible on Mergin.
+For further examples you can check fields definitions of project **_lutraconsulting/test_exif_** accessible on Mergin.

 ![photos](../images/gps_exif_metadata.png)